zhengxyz123/goldenui/doc/index.rst

 * **Multiple interaction methods.** gletter allows you to interact with GUI widgets by using mouse, keyboard and joystick.

-If this is your first time hearing about pyglet and gletter, we suggest you read `pyglet documentation <https://pyglet.readthedocs.io>`_ first.
+If it is your first time hearing about pyglet and gletter, we suggest you read `pyglet documentation <https://pyglet.readthedocs.io>`_ first.

 .. toctree::
     :maxdepth: 1
     :caption: Programming Guide

-    programming_guide/00_get_start
+    programming_guide/00_getting_started

 .. toctree::
     :maxdepth: 1
     :caption: API Reference

+    modules/manager
     modules/patch
     modules/widgets/index